Our Story

 Editor-in-Chief

 Juliana is an author, artist and researcher currently pursuing on her BFA in Illustration for Publication design at the Savannah College of Art and Design.
 She has also studied Creative Writing at the University of Edinburgh in Scotland, and earned a Roman Art and Archeology certificate from the University of Arizona.
+She is currently enrolled at the New School for a Masters in Creative Publishing and Critical Journalism.

 In her work as an Illustrator and book designer she has worked in two books and the anthology I Never Wrote Your Name by Alice Winters.